enamulhasan248/enamulhasan248/README.md

 ### 👨‍💻 About Me

 I am a **Computer Science graduate (Cum Laude)** with a genuine passion for building efficient web and mobile applications.
 My technical focus is on **optimizing performance** across platforms, utilizing various frameworks to create seamless user experiences.
+I primarily focus on the MERN stack for web applications and native Java for mobile applications.

 - 🔭 I’m currently working on **Advanced Full Stack Systems**
 - 🌱 I’m currently learning **Cloud Architecture & Scalable Systems**